Cleft Lip & Cleft Palate

 A cleft palate requires multiple surgeries over the course of 18 years, the first performed between 6–12 months.
 Your oral surgeon will close the gap in the roof of the mouth and reconnect the muscles.
 A bone or soft tissue graft is usually required to close the communication.

 Orthodontic treatment may be necessary to ensure the adult teeth align and develop correctly once the child enters puberty.
-Dr. Karas will outline the specific details of your child’s treatment so you know exactly what to expect.
+Dr. Karas or Dr. Williams will outline the specific details of your child’s treatment so you know exactly what to expect.

 How Can We Help You?